 - Geospatial location defines the exterior influences on the project

-- The thermal comfort index must be designed to measure the capacity to deliver objectives A and B through environmental controls.
+- The thermal comfort and air quality indices must be designed to measure the capacity to deliver objectives A and B through environmental controls.

 - Structural information defines the capacity of components to deliver objectives A and B.